-- 6.51 There is very little detail in the Level 3 estimates.
+6.45 There is very little detail in the Level 3 estimates.
 The rates for the new IDL Wait Gate/F&B and the strip out and fit out of the former security areas are higher than we would expect, and we have reduced these rates.
-We would not expect Dublin Airport to include the cost of fitting out retail or F&B space as these costs should be borne by the concessionaire, and this reduction is reflected in our assessment of the rate. - 6.52 We note that a provide risk allowance has been included for works to the existing risers.
+We would not expect Dublin Airport to include the cost of fitting out

+6.46 We note that a construct risk allowance has been included for works to the existing risers.
 In response to a query on this item Dublin Airport has advised that this scope will include the diversion of a significant number of mechanical and electrical services.
 It also includes allowance for the riser relocation works associated with the Terminal 1 Central Search project.
 Dublin Airport has also provided a document explaining in reasonable detail for this stage the works that are required or that need to be considered.
 While there is still a level of uncertainty as to exactly what will ultimately be required, this is undoubtedly a significant cost item and so the allowance is not unreasonable at this early stage of the project.
 We have checked the quantities for this project and made a minor adjustment to the area of the retail refurbishment space.